Three Types of Skin Cancer

-Skin cancer is so called because it tends to develop in the three types of cells in the top layer of the skin, the epidermis.
-Exposure to ultraviolet light, UVA and UVB, from the sun and other sources is the primary cause although heredity and immune system deficiency are among other factors that can contribute.
+Skin cancer the three types of cells in the top layer of the skin, the epidermis.
+Exposure to ultraviolet light, UVA and UVB, from the sun and other sources is the primary cause although heredity and a compromised immune system can contribute.

 The most frequently occurring form of skin cancer.
 BCCs develop in the deepest layer of the epidermis.
 They often look like open sores, red patches, pink growths, shiny lumps or scars and almost never spread or metastasize beyond the original tumor site.
 Sun exposure is the primary cause of BCCs.

 An uncontrolled growth of abnormal cells in the upper most layer of the epidermis.
-A life time of sun exposure is believed to be the major factor in SCC.
-SCC is most common in areas that show damage from intense sustained sun exposure, for example the rim of the ear, lower lip, balding scalp, neck, hands arms and legs.
+A life- time of sun exposure is the major factor in SCC although infection with Human Papilloma Virus (HPV) also contributes.
+SCC is most common in areas that have sustained sun damage: the rim of the ear, lower lip, balding scalp, neck, hands arms and legs.
 The skin in these areas may be wrinkled, have lost elasticity, have freckles or age spots and broken blood vessels.
-However SCC can develop in areas where there is no sun exposure such as the mucous membranes, the vagina, esophagus, anus, urogenital tract, small intestines and the genitals.
+However SCC like other types of skin cancer can develop in areas where there is no sun exposure such as the mucous membranes, the vagina, anus and the nails.

 Use the ABCDE Guide to examine your skin for suspicious lesions with asymmetry (A), border irregularity (B), color variability (C), diameter greater than 6 mm (D), and evolution or change (E).